Red Dragonfly Press, 2008

 and mortality on the other.

-Ranging through my personal experience, the poem confronts
+Ranging through the author's personal experience, the poem confronts

-our individual control that nonetheless define our lives.
+control that nonetheless define our lives.
+Working from his childhood as

-which present themselves as either human constructions such as
+ruthless and absolute, which present themselves as either human constructions

 A Walk By The River : A Long Poem